bjzhang/open_log/log201701linaro.markdown

     1. Analysis the relationship between performance and perf stat for 4k transhuge with/without huge64k 17:46-18:23
         18:54-19:44 Discuss with my colleague.
 For sjeng, he suggest add l1 access to think why l2 data access increasing when the behavior of test is not changed.
 He also suggest add :u after the event to only track the userspace.
+        0119 14:48-15:58 check the result.
+                         My colleague suggest to run perf report/top get the hot spot.
+             15:38-15:46 plot?
+             -16:34      update the format for gnuplot.
+It takes too much time to do this right long.
+             16:34-17:13 -17:24 Already overtime. finish it.
     2. Analysis 64k hmmer with perf.
         1. 17:45 I overwrite the perf.data.
 Start re-testing.
+            TODO

 22:54 2017-01-14
 ----------------